 That method has worked.
 In 2013, Wonderland was recognized as the third fastest growing privately held company in Denver by the Denver Business Journal, and was the recipient of the HAP Award in 2014 and 2015 by the Home Builders Association, which recognizes builders who operate with the highest corporate ethics and integrity.
-These types of values help Wonderland succeed in Stapleton because they align so well with the vision of Forest City.
+These types of values help Wonderland succeed in Stapleton because they align so well with the vision of Forest City (now Brookfield Properties).
 In fact, last year the two companies participated in Operation Finally Home, which gave a brand new home to a deserving veteran.

 While Wonderland was able to provide a roof over their head and a house where they could all have their own rooms, Stapleton has provided much more to the veteran and this family.
 This family was welcomed with open arms into the neighborhood and have found a community where they can raise their children and find peace.
 In turn, this family has opened the community’s eyes to an ongoing need to support our returning soldiers and simply do more.